home | bio | バイオ | recordings | arrangements | teaching | reeds | contact info

 The New York Concert Review

 Piercy has it all...extraordinary technique, a uniquely beautiful sound.
-He made the clarinet sing.

 Le Libre Paris